-As a male professor and lecturer, it's important to prioritize fairness in the workplace.
+As a male manager, it's important to prioritize fairness in the workplace.
 This means having the courage to stand up for women when they are not being respected.
 By demanding fairness, you can help foster a culture of respect and appreciation for everyone.